temporalio/documentation/docs/concepts/workers.md

 For example, if you have a Workflow that completes within a day, a good strategy is to assign a new Build ID to every new Worker build and add it as the new overall default in the version sets.

 Because your Workflow completes in a day, you know that you won't need to keep older Workers running for more than a day after you deploy the new version (assuming availability).

-Removing old versions from the sets isn't necessary.
-Leaving them doesn't cause any harm.

 You can apply this technique to longer-lived Workflows too; however, you might need to run multiple Worker versions simultaneously while open Workflows complete.

+Version sets have a maximum size limit, which defaults to 100 build IDs across all sets.
+Operations to add new Build IDs to the sets fail if they exceed this limit.
+There is also a limit on the number of Version Sets, which defaults to 10.
+A version can only be garbage collected after a Workflow Execution is deleted.

 #### Deploy code changes to Workers